 Top spots for a beverage: Market Street, Esplanade, East Fremantle (waterfront)

-Fremantle, located just south of Perth, is a year-round destination and enjoys superb weather.
+Fremantle is located just south of Perth.
+It’s a year-round destination and enjoys superb weather.
 The pick of the seasons for us are spring and autumn, when days are characterised by mild to warm temperatures and balmy nights.

 Winter brings periods of rain and cool but sunny days with low humidity.

-Established in 1897, the heritage-listed Fremantle Markets are the heart and soul of Freo and home to a diverse mix of retailers and food vendors.
+Established in 1897, the heritage-listed Fremantle Markets are the heart and soul of the city, and home to a diverse mix of retailers and food vendors.

 Immerse yourself in more than a century of market culture and tradition — and do not miss the organic doughnuts at Levi’s Doughnuts!
 The Fremantle Markets are open Fridays, Saturdays and Sundays.

-In addition to visual arts, Fremantle is home to performing arts groups like Spare Parts Puppet Theatre, which will charm you with whimsical puppet shows.
+Fremantle is home to a number of performing arts groups.
+Check out Spare Parts Puppet Theatre, which will charm the whole family with their whimsical productions.

 Street performers frequent the area around the markets.
 Think a Doc Martin-wearing, kilted Scotsman playing flame-throwing bagpipes and you get the idea.
-Fremantle is so in love with its street performers that they are celebrated annually with the Fremantle Street Arts Festival – one of the top cultural things to do in Fremantle.
+Fremantle is so in love with its street performers that they are celebrated annually with the Fremantle Street Arts Festival.
 It runs over the Easter long weekend.

 Explore Fremantle’s extraordinary heritage architecture, including the Round House — the city’s first prison.